sathyavijayan/defapp/README.md

 http server started ok, but the metrics reporter failed, the state so far is lost.
-The REPL has to be restated in-order reclaim the HTTP port to which the ghosted http server is now bound.'defapp' solves this problem by tracking intermediate states in an atom while keeping the application simple.
+The REPL has to be restated in-order reclaim the HTTP port to which the ghosted http server is now bound.'defapp' solves this problem by tracking intermediate states in an agent while keeping the application simple.

 ## Terminology